textkernel/oneui/CONTRIBUTING.md

 }
 ```

 -   Define **optional params** in `defaultProps` only if they have a meaningful value.
+In FunctionalComponents also mark them with `?` as in `propName?: type`.
+Without setting the prop to optional with `?` we have 2 problems:

+    -   TS will think it is required when the component is used (_last updated: TS 3.7_).

-Those that can be `null | undefined` indicate with `?` as in `propName?: type`.
-Without setting the prop to optional with `?` it will show us as required in storybook even if its type can be undefined.
+    -   It will show us as required in storybook even if its type can be undefined.

+    _Note_: this can lead to annoying situations where you have to add additional type checking in the code, if you really have to make sure that a prop is not null

 -   For **optional node** props use `propName?: React.Node` rather then setting the prop to `null` in `defaultProps`.
 -   Tor **required node** props use `React.ReactElement` rather then `JSX.Element` (for sake of consistency, and also because it gives a better explanation in the tooltip in VSCode)